 Common Conflict Species

 Need wildlife trapped and removed from your property?

-You can hire a nuisance wildlife control operator, remove the animal yourself during regulated hunting and trapping seasons, or obtain a nuisance wildlife control permit from Georgia Department of Natural Resources.
+You can hire a nuisance wildlife control operator, remove the animal yourself during regulated hunting and trapping seasons, or obtain a nuisance wildlife control permit from the Georgia Department of Natural Resources.
 Always consult your local ordinances regarding rules related to discharging firearms.